 AdMediary is scammer eDebitPay rebranded?

-Bill Wilson, founder of SolarJoy.com, co-founder of AdMediary, and President of eDebitPay, is also known as Bill Wilson, Jr. and William Richard Wilson.
+Bill Wilson, founder of SolarJoy.com and Augustusmax, co-founder of AdMediary, and President of eDebitPay, is also known as Bill Wilson, Jr. and William Richard Wilson.
 Bill Wilson co-founded eDebitPay which is known as a scam operation that routinely made unauthorized debits from consumer accounts and was allegedly involved with check forgery.
 To learn more about the damage eDebitPay has done and the pain it has caused click here, eDebitPay Ripoff.

 eDebitPay also known as eDebitPay, LLC, EDP Reporting, LLC, and a slew of other names was founded in 2002.
 Bill Wilson founded clickXchange Corporation (Clear Compass Digital Group ) and served as its President and Executive Vice President of Sales the same year.
 He lists clickXchange instead of eDebitPay on his LinkedIn profile.